 Click Continue when you're done.

-- On the next step, you can customize the Display Method between Scroll or Slide Show, scroll speed, and Font, text, and background display options.
+- On the next step, you can customize the Display Method between Scroll or Slide Show, scroll speed, and Font, text, Line Height, and background display options.
 Always test the panel in multiple lighting conditions to verify that the selected colors will be easily visible to athletes.

 - Finally, you can choose to hide the Title and Icon to help conserve space in the Panel.
 You can also choose to Center Columns.